dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

 ------------------------------------------------------------------
 #### Part 1: Implement `code/rpi-pmu.h`

+***NOTE: In the interests of getting people writing the weird programs we actually pushed an implementation of this code/rpi-pmu.h.staff***

 The first thing to do is to define the PMU routines.
 In the interest of getting to puzzle quickly we give you a bunch of the definitions and some helper macros --- you have to write the low-level manipulation routines.